Skip to content

 • 1909 – C. Ledyard Blair is Vice Commodore of the New York Yacht Club.

-• 1910-1911: C. Ledyard Blair becomes the Commodore of the New York Yacht Club.
-His steam yacht, the Diana was one of the largest of the yachts of the NYYC (254 feet), and was the flagship of the club during his tenure as Commodore.
+• 1910-1911: C. Ledyard Blair becomes the New York Yacht Club Commodore.
+His steam yacht, the Diana, was one of the largest (254 feet) and the club’s flagship during his tenure.

 • 1912 – The borough of Peapack & Gladstone secede from Bedminster Township.

-• 1913 – Daughter Marjory marries William Clark, and they have their wedding reception at Blairsden on September 20, 1913.
-Six hundred guests attend and special train was leased to transport guests from Hoboken.
-They commenced their honeymoon aboard the 250′ Blair steam yacht Diana.
-(NY Times).
+• 1913—Daughter Marjory marries William Clark, and they have their wedding reception at Blairsden on September 20, 1913.
+Six hundred guests attend, and a special train is leased to transport guests from Hoboken.
+They commence their honeymoon aboard the 250′ Blair steam yacht Diana (NY Times).

 • William Clark was a son of John William Clark, president of the Clark Thread Company of Newark, New Jersey, and Margaretta Cameron Clark, a daughter of United States Senator J. Donald Cameron.
 The Clark family estate, “Peachcroft,” was located on the Bernardsville mountain not far from “Blairsden.”
 William Clark, who received undergraduate and law degrees from Harvard University, briefly practiced law before becoming a judge.
-In 1925, at age 34, he was appointed to the United States District Court for the District of New Jersey by President Coolidge, and in 1938 was elevated to the United States Court of Appeals for the Third Circuit, in Philadelphia, by President Franklin D. Roosevelt.
+In 1925, at age 34, he was appointed to the United States District Court for the District of New Jersey by President Coolidge, and in 1938, he was elevated to the United States Court of Appeals for the Third Circuit in Philadelphia by President Franklin D. Roosevelt.

 • 1915 – C .
-Ledyard Blair and his brother J. Insley Blair are left the bulk of the estate of their father, De Witt Clinton Blair, the veteran New York banker, who died recently.
+Ledyard Blair and his brother J. Insley Blair left the bulk of their father’s estate, De Witt Clinton Blair, the veteran New York banker, who died recently.
 The estate is valued at $50,000,000.
 (NY Times)

-• 1916 – C. Ledyard Blair chosen as Alternate delegate to Republican National Convention from New Jersey, in Chicago IL (resulted in the nomination of Charles Evans Hughs from NY and Charles Fairbanks of Indiana for VP) who lost to President Woodrow Wilson.
+• 1916 – C. Ledyard Blair was chosen as Alternate delegate to the Republican National Convention from New Jersey, in Chicago, IL (resulted in the nomination of Charles Evans Hughs from NY and Charles Fairbanks of Indiana for VP), who lost to President Woodrow Wilson.
 There are numerous discussions in the Princeton Archives about a rift between Blair and Wilson.

 • 1919 – Daughter Marise marries Pierpont Morgan Hamilton on September 11, 1919.
 They move to Windfall.
-Windfall, originally called White Cottage, was where the Blair family resided while Blairsden was being built.
+The Blair family resided in windfall, originally called White Cottage, while Blairsden was being built.
 The estate that later became the residence of Percival C. “Dobie” Keith (Kellex Corporation).
 Kellex designed and built Oak Ridge, the uranium gaseous diffusion plant at Oak Ridge, TN, which supplied the uranium to the Manhattan Project, producer of the first Atomic Bomb.
 See Details

 • 1929 – In 1929 the bank Blair & Co. was acquired by Bancamerica Corporation to form Bancamerica-Blair Corporation (last trace 1943).